rodsimpson/usergrid-nodejs-module/readme.md

 5. Create new Pull Request (make sure you describe what you did and why your mod is needed)

 ##More information
-For more information on Apigee App Services, visit <http://apigee.com/about/developers>.
+For more information on Usergrid, see <http://usergrid.incubator.apache.org/>

-## Copyright
+## License
-Copyright 2013 Apigee Corporation

-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the Apache License, Version 2.0.
-you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 <http://www.apache.org/licenses/LICENSE-2.0>